 \subsection{Data pre-processing}

-The simulated data sets of the Ground-Based Bologna Strong Gravitational Lens Finding Challenge were provided in the FITS format and were available for download to the public \footnote{\hyperlink{http://metcalf1.difa.unibo.it/blf-portal/gg\_challenge.html}{\text{http://metcalf1.difa.unibo.it/blf-portal/gg\_challenge.html}}}.
-The challenge data sets contained $100,000$ potential strong lens candidates, and the training set contained 20000 images along with the information such as the Einstein area in rad$^2$, number of pixels in the lensed image above $1 \times \sigma$, etc. In this work, we did not use additional information about the images.
+The simulated datasets of the Ground-Based Bologna Strong Gravitational Lens Finding Challenge were provided in the FITS format and were available for download to the public \footnote{\hyperlink{http://metcalf1.difa.unibo.it/blf-portal/gg\_challenge.html}{\text{http://metcalf1.difa.unibo.it/blf-portal/gg\_challenge.html}}}.
+The challenge datasets contained $100,000$ potential strong lens candidates, and the training set contained 20000 images along with other information, such as the Einstein area in rad$^2$ and number of pixels in the lensed image above $1 \times \sigma$.
+In this work we did not use additional information about the images.
 We only used whole images (101$\times$101 pixels) in all four photometric bands $(u, g, r, i)$ as an input to the model and information about the lens present or not as the desired output for training the models.
-During training, the 20000 images were split into two parts.
-We used a data set of 18,000 to train the network, and the latter was used for validation.
-Before training the models, each image was re-scaled and rotated by $n \pi/2$ where $n \in (0,1,2,3)$ to enrich the dataset.
+During training the 20000 images were split into two parts.
+We used a dataset of 18,000 to train the network, which was used for validation.
+Before training the models, each image was re-scaled and rotated by $n \pi/2$, where $n \in (0,1,2,3),$ to enrich the dataset.